 What should have been a fairly standard polishing job for Charlie Griffasi and his team at Concrete Innovations, Buffalo, N.Y. became much more as this concrete polisher discovered more than just aggregate in the concrete slab.

-Further investigation into the embedded foam particles revealed that the exterior walls were not erected when the slab was placed.
-The source of the foam particles was later discovered to be pieces from the Drivit foam exterior of the building which was being installed at the same time as the pour and the foam particles from the Drivit were blowing around during the placement of the slab.
+Further investigation into the embedded foam particles revealed the exterior walls were not erected when the slab was placed.
+The source of the foam particles was pieces from the Drivit foam exterior of the building which was being installed at the same time as the pour.
+The foam particles from the Drivit were blowing around during the placement of the slab.
 Consequently, the particles were inexplicitly troweled into the slab as it was being finished.

 “As a result we had to grind the floor to expose large aggregate and get through the majority of the foam,” says Griffasi.
 “We hoped the remaining foam would be less visible when blended in with all the aggregate.”